realworldocaml/book/en/command-line-parsing.md

 * help needs to be shown for all the available options.
 * interactive auto-completion of commands to assist the user.

-It's tedious and error-prone to support all this functionality manually for every program you write.
+It's tedious and error-prone to code all this manually for every program you write.
 Core simplifies this by letting you declare all your command-line options in one place, using the `Command` library.
-This then takes care of parsing the arguments, generating help text and providees interactive auto-completion to the user of the library.
+This then takes care of parsing the arguments, generating help text and provides interactive auto-completion to the user of the library.

 The `Command` library also scales as you add more features to your programs.
 It's simple to use for small applications, but provides a sophisticated